 Between 1997 and 2011, there was a 900 percent increase in the number of people seeking treatment for opioid addiction in the United States.

-Of those who began abusing opioids since 2000, 75 percent reported their first opioid was a prescription medication.
+Of those who began abusing opioids since 2000,

 Many first encounter opioids through their doctor or dentist following a surgery or procedure, but experts say these people often fail to understand how addictive opioids are.